This product is no longer publicly available. Please treat information below as historical only.

 Fees can vary considerably between each state, so be sure to check the fine print before you sign up.

-Broadly speaking, the AGL Essentials is generally a competitive offer from a ‘big three’ energy retailer, often ranked amongst the cheapest plans in each state in which it’s available.
-It follows the trend of a slew of retailers jumping on the ‘no discount’ bandwagon, and instead offers lower base usage and supply rates.
-But what really makes this plan unique is that it comes with fixed rates.
-With these terms, you’ll have peace of mind knowing your rates won’t go up for at least 12 months.
-But on that same note, it also means they won’t go down.
+Broadly speaking, AGL’s plans are generally competitive offers from a ‘big three’ energy retailer, often ranked amongst the cheaper plans in each state in which they’re available.
+It follows the trend of a number of retailers jumping on the ‘no discount’ bandwagon, and instead offers lower base usage and supply rates.

-Remember that these plans don’t come with lock-in contracts, meaning AGL Essentials has no exit fees, so switching to a new provider, if something better comes up, should be relatively cost effective.
-And if you’re thinking: ‘Why should i switch?’ the answer is because it pays to keep an eye on the ever-changing electricity market.
+Remember that these plans don’t come with lock-in contracts, meaning AGL products have no exit fees, so switching to a new provider, if something better comes up, should be relatively cost effective.
+And if you’re thinking: ‘Why should I switch?’ the answer is because it pays to keep an eye on the ever-changing electricity market.
 Start shopping around by following the link below.